bean-mhm/realbloom/README.md

 <!-- RUNNING -->
 ## Running RealBloom

-[Microsoft Visual C++ Runtime](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) is required to run RealBloom.
+RealBloom requires [Microsoft Visual C++ Runtime](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) to run properly.
 Chances are you already have it installed, though.
 To get RealBloom, you can [download the latest release here](https://github.com/bean-mhm/realbloom/releases).

 ### Minimum Requirements

- - A 64-bit version of Windows
+ - 64-bit version of Windows

  - 4 GB of RAM